-• [ServerName] (required) - Specify the server name; this parameter is required.
+• [ServerName] (required) - Specify the server name that you want to backup using BART.
 This is the name by which you refer to the database server when using BART; the name is case-insensitive when referenced with BART subcommand options.
 A lowercase conversion of this name is used to create a subdirectory in the BART backup catalog for storing the backups and WAL files for this database server.

-• backup\name (optional) - Specify the template for user-defined, friendly names that will be assigned to the backups of the database server.
+• <backup_name> (optional) - Specify a template for user-defined, friendly names that will be assigned to the backups of the database server.
 The maximum permitted length of backup names is 49 characters.
 The template is an alphanumeric string that may include the following variables that will be replaced with the timestamp values when the backup is taken: